 SBO control with enhanced security is commonly used for allowing only one client to control the server at a time.
 It uses these services:

 - SelectWithValue

-- Cancel •
+- Cancel

 - Operate

 - TimeActivatedOperate

-Command-Termination
+- Command-Termination

-Figure 35 - Select before operate with enhanced security - positive case negative case (no status change)
+Figure 35 - Select before operate with enhanced security - positive case

 NOTE The dashed lines in Figures 35 and 36 indicate that these "services" are local and not visible at the communication level.